Structure, Functionality, and Bioceramics - Design Principles for High Performance

 ax1.set_xlabel('Temperature (°C)', fontsize=10)

-ax1.set_ylabel('time (hours)', fontsize=10)
+ax1.set_ylabel('Time (hours)', fontsize=10)

 ax1.set_zlabel('Yield (%)', fontsize=10)